 Pigs on the RSPCA Assured scheme remain loose-housed at farrowing, either indoors in individual pens with more space to move about and material such as straw to root around in and nest build with, or outdoors with access to a dry, bedded and comfortable shelter.

 What is the difference between a farrowing crate and a sow stall?

 A farrowing crate confines the sow from up to a week before birth, generally until the piglets are weaned.
 Farrowing crates are restrictive pens that prevent the sow from turning around, and which aim to reduce the risk of the sow lying on and crushing her newborn piglets.
 Farrowing crates are legal and common practice in the UK and Europe.

 Sow stalls (also sometimes referred to as gestation crates) are individual, narrow stalls in which the sows are housed throughout their pregnancy (about four months) until they are about to give birth.
 Sow stalls, which prevent the sows from turning around and allow very little movement forwards or backwards have been banned in the UK since 1999 but are still used in many countries around the world.

-What is the difference between gestation crates and farrowing crates?
+What is the difference between gestation crates and sow stalls?

 Sow stalls can also be known as gestation crates.
 These are just different names for the same thing.

 What does the RSPCA say about farrowing crates?

 The RSPCA welfare standards for pigs which must be met throughout a pig’s life if any pork products, including sausages, bacon and ham, to be labelled RSPCA Assured, don’t allow pigs to be kept in farrowing crates.
 Sows must be given room to turn around freely at all times and bedding such as straw for comfort and to allow them to build nests.

 Pigs on RSPCA Assured farms